techies23/Inactive-Logout/readme.txt

 Make your WP account secure from snoopers, friends to protect your data by assuring auto log out system within a certain defined time.
 This will help you keep safe from any users using same machine to access your account in case you are away and forgot to logout and kept your site logged open.

 Simple but works efficiently.
 Nothing much to explain on plugin use.
 As its simple to use.
 You can find inactive settings under settings menu in admin dashboard.

+Please refer to FAQ section if you have trouble activating plugin from version 1.6.0

 **Please check [changelog](https://wordpress.org/plugins/inactive-logout/#developers "Change Log") to see what is added from version 1.3.0**